 “I would love to go and learn from the Nigerian FA.
 Come to Wolves and learn a little bit from them.
 Maybe do a bit of media work.

 “I am not anxious to jump into something because being with my family is my priority at the minute.
 I wake up every morning happy to be here.”

-Once considered a hot prospect at Wolves, Iorfa was capped by England at Under-21 level but was sent out on loan to Ipswich Town as the Midlanders won promotion under Nuno.
+Once considered a hot prospect at Wolves, Iorfa was capped by England at U21 level but was sent out on loan to Ipswich Town as the Midlanders won promotion under Nuno.

 In a similar scenario to Iorfa, Batth was a fan favourite at Molineux as a local lad who captained the club.

-But the centre-back began to be phased out under Nuno and was loaned out to Middlesbrough for the first half of the current season before joining Stoke City on a permanent deal in January, and he has already skippered the Potters.
+But the centre-back began to be phased out under Nuno and was loaned out to Middlesbrough for the first half of 2018-19 season before joining Stoke City on a permanent deal that January.

 Few Wolves players in recent decades have cared more about the club than Danny Batth.
 A great captain who played an important role in Wolves' resurgence from League One to the Premier League and has represented the club and the city with pride on and off the field.